Mr3zee/Mr3zee/README.md

 ## 💡 About me

-Single-handedly managed the successful upgrade and deployment of the new environmental illumination system with cost overruns and zero safety incidents.
+Single-handedly managed the successful upgrade and deployment of the new environmental illumination system with zero cost overruns and zero safety incidents.

 ## ⚙️ Skills && Tools